19 Marketing Quick Wins: Boost Your Business Without Breaking the Bank

 Secure those low hanging backlinks

 While you can get a fair amount of relevant traffic without building links, you’ll still need them if you’re in a competitive market.
-A successful link-building or content marketing campaign requires considerable resources in terms of marketing content, technology, and effort.
-Since this post is about quick marketing wins, let’s focus on the quick wins.
+A successful PR link-building or content marketing campaign requires considerable resources in terms of marketing content, technology, and effort.
+Since this post is about quick marketing wins, let’s focus on the easy wins.
 These would be your local directories, review sites, social media profiles, and industry blogs.
 Writing guest posts is also a great way to build links and relationships.

 Easy backlinks unlinked mentions